1989Victor/google_project/README.md

 The “State of Origin” field was filled with random values for demonstration purposes.

 Data Retrieval and Cleaning
-Using the gspread library, data was retrieved from the google Sheet.
+Using the gspread library, data was retrieved from the google sheet.
 Before processing:
 Column names were formatted by converting to lowercase.
 Whitespace was trimmed.
 Words in column headers were replaced with underscores (e.g., "First Name" to first_name).